apache/incubator-graphar/docs/libraries/pyspark/how-to.md

 ## GraphAr PySpark initialize

 PySpark bindings are heavily relying on JVM-calls via ``py4j``.
-To initiate all the neccessary things for it just call ``graphar_pyspark.initialize()``:
+To initiate all the necessary things for it just call ``graphar_pyspark.initialize()``:

 ```python